conjurer-rich/user-needs-mapping/_pages/docs/quick-start-guide.md

 5. **Recommendations engine**: A system to provide recommendations based upon the user's view habits
 6. **CMS**: A content management system providing ways to easily manage content

----

-## Step 3: Build the Value Chain

 We now map how these capabilities interact to meet the user need.

+## Build the Value Chain

-### Value Chain for "Discover a Movie"
+### Value Chain for 'Discover a Movie'

 ![Movie goer journey](/assets/images/Movie-goer-find-a-movie-capabilities-1.png)

 ### Observable Insights

-- **"Recommendations engine"** would need to inform the movie listing and trailer content based upon user preferences.
+- **'Recommendations engine'** would need to inform the movie listing and trailer content based upon user preferences.
-- **"CMS"** is a shared component that would need to be used when managing movie listings and trailer/review content.
+- **'CMS'** is a shared component that would need to be used when managing movie listings and trailer/review content.
 - Dependencies like this can inform service boundaries or highlight bottlenecks.
 - There is an implied visibility hierarchy in the value chain.
-Things that are more "visible" to the user are at the top.
+Things that are more 'visible' to the user are at the top.

 When validating your dependency chain, consider walking through each node and ask your yourself whether it makes sense in a sentence like:

 > When a Movie Goer needs to Find a Movie Worth Watching they will **depend on** a movie listing which will **depend on** a recommendations engine

-You should be able to "walk the dependency chain" in this fashion and find that it makes logical sense.
+You should be able to **walk the dependency chain** in this fashion and find that it makes logical sense.

 ---

-## Step 4: Explore the Next User Need
+## Explore the Next User Need

-Once we’ve mapped **"Discover a movie"**, we move to the next step:
+Once we’ve mapped **Discover a movie**, we move to the next step:
-**"Select a showtime."**
+**Select a showtime.**

 ### Select a Showtime User Need

-> *"I need to 'know when and where I can watch the movie'."*
+> *I need to 'know when and where I can watch the movie'.*

-### Capabilities for "Select a Showtime"
+### Capabilities for 'Select a Showtime'

 1. **Showtime Schedules**: Ties movies to times and locations.
 2. **Geo-Location Services**: Helps users find nearby cinemas.
 3. **Ticket Availability**: Provides real-time seat availability.

-### Value Chain for "Select a Showtime":
+### Value Chain for 'Select a Showtime'

 ![Movie goer journey](/assets/images/Movie-goer-select-a-showtime-capabilities.png)

 ### Observable insights from the value chain

-- **"Geo-Location Services"** introduces a new capability that ties into the moviegoer’s physical location.
+- **'Geo-Location Services'** introduces a new capability that ties into the moviegoer’s physical location.
 - This insight could lead to the formation of a platform team for location-based services.

 ---

-## Step 5: Iterate Through User Needs
+## Iterate Through User Needs

 Continue iterating through the user’s journey, mapping needs and capabilities for steps like:

-- **"Book tickets"**: Real-time seat availability, payment processing, and ticket generation.
+- **'Book tickets'**: Real-time seat availability, payment processing, and ticket generation.
-- **"Receive confirmation"**: Notification systems, QR code generation, and email delivery.
+- **'Receive confirmation'**: Notification systems, QR code generation, and email delivery.
-- **"Attend the movie"**: Ticket validation and pre-booked concession readiness.
+- **'Attend the movie'**: Ticket validation and pre-booked concession readiness.

 ![Movie goer journey](/assets/images/Movie-goer-wider-journey-capabilities.png)

----
+"
+%}

+{% include section.html
+    section_class="section--yellow"
-## Step 6: Analyze Dependencies and Insights
+    title="Step 6: Analyze Dependencies and Insights"
+    main_content="

 Once sufficient needs and capabilities are mapped: